anshika-jain459/Finance/README.md

 ## How to Run

-Clone this repository, navigate to the project and type the following commands:
+1. Clone this repository, navigate to the project.
-Activate a virtual environment: 'python3 -m venv .venv' then select the virtual environment as the active workspace Install dependencies: 'pip install -r requirements.txt' Run command 'export FLASK_APP=application.py' to set the Flask environment variable Configure and export your API key with these instructions Run command 'flask run' to open on localhost
+2. Activate a virtual environment: 'python3 -m venv .venv' then select the virtual environment as the active workspace.
+3. Install dependencies: 'pip install -r requirements.txt'.
+4. Run command 'export FLASK_APP=application.py' to set the Flask environment variable.
+5. Configure and export your API key.
+6. Run command 'flask run' to open on localhost.
-When the finance site opens in your browser, register for a new account (upper right corner) to create your own stock portfolio
+7. When the finance site opens in your browser, register for a new account (upper right corner) to create your own stock portfolio
-Views
+Views.

 ## Features
 ### Register